rifatsust51/Chat_APP_SWE_250/README.md

 Creating a real time chat app as an academic project

-##these feature will be available on the project
+# These feature will be available on the project

 1. User Authentication